Your event website is created, you have a great agenda with a proper setup, and the registration is now open for participants.

 - Reach out to selected participants and offer to directly copy their information from last year’s event, if they wish to attend again.
 This is top customer service.

 - Import a former participant list directly and copy their existing information.
-There already is a profile available and you can offer them to insert this information in the registration form.
+There is already a profile available and you can offer to insert this information in the registration form.

 Contacts in your direct network

-Next, contact clients with whom you already have an established relationship and which could be interested in your event.
+Next, contact clients with whom you already have an established relationship with and could be interested in your event.
 Contact them directly and ask if they want to be among the very first ones to be listed for the event.
-This position is exclusive because it means their profile will be there before the active promotion starts and a maximum of reach is achieved.
+This position is exclusive because it means their profile will be there before the active promotion starts and maximum exposure is achieved.

-Before you start with any promotional campaign for your event, you should make sure to increase the attractiveness of your event website by having listed interesting participant profiles and marketplace entries.
+Before you start with any promotional campaign for your event, you should put your event website to work by listing interesting participant profiles and marketplace entries.

 When you have done your homework by having a list with the first participants, it’s time to start actively promoting your event.

 - Let everybody know about your upcoming event and post it on social media channels that you know your audience spends time on.